testdouble/tdd-corner/tdd-me-plz/README.md

 3. Move root to proposals/index
 4. Move tests out of system/homes_test that are about the layout, not about the home page specifically
 5. Fix the omniauth warning about GET/POST
+6. Test login endpoint should only be accessible while testing

 ## Proposal Lifetime